prob140/prob140.github.io/logistics.md

 ## Materials

 The primary text for this course is an online textbook, which consists of lecture note style presentations on topics.
-There are two *(completely optional)* textbooks which may help
+There are two *(optional)* textbooks which may help

 - **Probability** by Jim Pitman, Springer New York; the standard text for Stat 134
 - **Introduction to Probability** by Bertsekas and Tsitsiklis, Athena Scientific; a text for EE 126

-Homework will be distributed each week on paper (typically at lecture on Friday) and posted online.
-You need to complete them in the spaces given on the page where they appear, not electronically or on a separate piece of paper.
-(Having a single format helps us grade them and forces you to write concisely.)
-If you print your own copy, please print it double-sided.

-Homework assignments are due in your lab section the week after they are handed out.
-(For example, the homework handed out on Friday, 8/28 is due in lab on Wednesday 9/2 or, for those in the Thursday lab, Thursday 9/3.)

 ## Computing Resources

-All computing assignments in this course will be completed on ds8.berkeley.edu.
-You can complete all computing labs and projects using any computer (or device) that has a web browser.

-The lab room for the course is 105 Cory.
-If you would like to use a lab computer to work on an assignment, all students will have 24 hour access to this room whenever there is not another course using it.
-By enrolling in the course, you will have card-key access to this room using your Cal ID card.
+**To be Determined**